An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Family history of the disease.
 About 35% of those with psoriasis have one or more family members with the disorder.

 A microscopic examination of tissue taken from the affected skin patch is needed to make a definitive diagnosis of psoriasis and to distinguish it from other skin disorders.
 Usually in psoriasis, the examination will show a large number of dry skin cells, but without many signs of inflammation or infection.
 Specific changes in the nails are often strong signs of psoriasis.
+Often, the diagnosis is made without a skin biopsy but this may be done to distinguish it from other skin disorders.

 The severity of psoriasis ranges from one or two flaky inflamed patches to widespread pustular psoriasis that, in rare cases, can be life threatening.
 To help determine the best treatment for a patient, doctors usually classify the disease as mild to severe.
 The classification depends on how much of the skin is affected: